Petah69/Franky/Docs/Instructions/Installation.md

     - https://www.keepcodeopen.com/download-franky/
 7. When that's done restart the PowerShell Universal service.

-# Change settings in .ps1 files
+# Create active directory groups
 Before we begin with this it's some simple steps you need to do.
 1. Create an AD group where you can add all role groups (nesting) that should have access to Franky for example "Franky.Access"
 2. Create an AD group that are named "Franky" that group will give all members of it access to the Franky role.